simonprovost/scikit-longitudinal/docs/API/estimators/trees/lexico_decision_tree_classifier.md

 accuracy_score(y, y_pred) # (2)
 ```

-1. Either define the features_group manually or use a pre-set from the LongitudinalDataset class.
+1. Define the features_group manually or use a pre-set from the LongitudinalDataset class.
 It is unnecessary to include "non-longitudinal" features in this algorithm because they are not used in the lexicographical technique approach but are obviously used in the standard decision tree procedure.
+If the data was from the ELSA database, you could have used the pre-sets such as `.setup_features_group('elsa')`.
 2. Calculate the accuracy score for the predictions.
 Can use other metrics as well.

 ### Example 2: How-To Set Threshold Gain of the Lexicographical Approach?